Extending the planar theory of anyons to quantum wire networks: Anyon models on star graphs and tree graphs

 The relation \eqref{eq::sigma1-expansion} can be derived by iteratively applying the relations \eqref{eq::lifted_hexagons} and \eqref{eq::N3hexagons}.
 What is more, the polygon equations obtained this way do not yield any new constraints for the relevant symbols as they readily follow from the equations obtained from the relations \eqref{eq::lifted_hexagons}, \eqref{eq::N3hexagons} and the squares \eqref{eq::squareX} and \eqref{eq::squareY}.
 We have checked that the same fact holds for all the relations stemming from braiding composite anyons using $\sigma_1$- and $\sigma_2$- graph braids.
 This suggests that the polygon equations \eqref{eq::squareX}, \eqref{eq::squareY}, \eqref{eq::Anyon_PseudoComm} and \eqref{eq::N4consistency} are all the consistency relations which are needed for the compatibility of fusion and graph braiding of four anyons on a trijunction.
 However, we do not have a rigorous proof of this fact.

 Another important property of the graph braided anyon models is that any symbol representing a $\sigma_{j}$ graph braid, with $j >1$ can be expressed an appropriate of products of $F$-symbols and $R$-symbols.
-This is because one can reduce any $\sigma_3$-braid to a product of $\sigma_2$-braids (involving composite anyons) by using the relations \eqref{eq::lifted_hexagons}.
+This is because one can reduce any $\sigma_3$-braid to a product of $\sigma_2$-braids (involving an anyon in the fusion channel of the two particles not being exchanged, ) by using the relations \eqref{eq::lifted_hexagons}.
 The resulting $\sigma_2$-braids can be in turn reduced to products of $\sigma_1$-braids involving composite anyons by applying relations \eqref{eq::N3hexagons}.
-As the final result, we obtain that any $\sigma_3$-braid is a product of $\sigma_1$-braids which involve appropriate exchanges of composite anyons.
+As the final result, we obtain that any $\sigma_3$-braid is a product of $\sigma_1$-braids which involve appropriate exchanges of anyons in the fusion channels of the anyons the $\sigma_{3}$-braid is acting on.
 Thus, translating this relation to the braiding exchange operators acting on the left-fused basis we are able to express the $A$-, $B$-, $X$- and $Y$- symbols as sums of products of $R$-symbols and $F$- symbols.
 This fact generalises in a straightforward way to $N>4$, see Appendix \ref{sec::TrijunctionCoherence}.

 In Section \ref{sec:solutions} we have applied the $N=4$ polygon equations \eqref{eq::squareX}, \eqref{eq::squareY}, \eqref{eq::Anyon_PseudoComm} and \eqref{eq::N4consistency} to chosen anyon models of low rank.
 Importantly, we have found numerous examples of Abelian and non-Abelian anyon models that satisfy all the above polygon equations and are different from planar braiding models.
-Examples include the Abelian $\mathbb{Z}_n$ anyons, the Ising anyons, Tambara-Yamagami anyons over $\mathbb{Z}_2\times \mathbb{Z}_2$ and $D(\mathbb{Z}_{2})$.
+Examples include the Abelian $\mathbb{Z}_n$ anyons, the Ising anyons, Tambara-Yamagami anyons with $G = \mathbb{Z}_2\times \mathbb{Z}_2$ and the $D(\mathbb{Z}_{2})$ model.